zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 “platform” where the driver’s feet can go.
 It’s sor t of in between a moped and a motorcycle in terms of how heavy or powerful it is,  how fast it goes.

 Pawel says, “I got my first bike when I was 22.”
 He re the word “bike” refers not to a bicycle that you use your legs to power, but rath er to mopeds, scooters, and motorcycles.
 Pawel says, “I ride with my motorcycle  club every weekend, so you don’t have to worry about safety.”
 A “motorcycle” i s the most powerful kind of two-wheeled vehicle, at least, that’s commonly used .
 We’ve talked about a moped and a scooter.
-The motorcycle would be sort o f like the largest of those three bikes.
+The motorcycle would be sort of like the largest of those three bikes.

 A “club” is an organization, a group of people who are typically interested in the same thing.
 Some people are members of motorcycle c lubs.
 Pawel says, “You don’t have to worry about safety” (about me hurting  you or hurting myself) because he practices, if you will, a lot with his m otorcycle club.
 Bernadette is not completely convinced.